freenas/freenas-docs/README.md

 /path/to/your-build-directory/freenas/docs/userguide.
 These formats are currently available: HTML, single HTML, PDF, and EPUB.
 The output of either HTML can be found in /path/to/your-build-directory/freenas-docs/userguide/processed/_build/ and can be viewed in a web browser.
 The PDF output will be found in /path/to/your-build-directory/freenas-docs/userguide/processed/_build/latex/FreeNAS.pdf.
 The EPUB output will be found in /path/to/your-build-directory/freenas-docs/userguide/processed/_build/freenas_userguide.epub.

-To build a local copy of the HTML, with a separate page for each chapter and that chapter's table of contents in the left frame with navigational links to browse between chapters, run the following command.
-This is the same format that is published at doc.freenas.org/9.10.
+To build the document in HTML with a separate page for each chapter and that chapter's table of contents in the left frame with navigational links to browse between chapters:

 ```
 make html
 ```

+This is the same format that is published at doc.freenas.org/9.10.

-To build a local copy of the HTML as one long page, with the entire table of contents in the left frame, use this command instead:
+To build one long HTML page with the entire table of contents in the left frame, use:

 ```
 make singlehtml
 ```

-To build a local PDF, run this command:
+To build a PDF:

 ```
 make pdf
 ```

-To build a local EPUB, run this command:
+To build an EPUB:

 ```
 make epub